 So when your LLC or Corporation loses its status, you also lose the legal protections provided by that status, imperiling shareholders or LLC members to personal liability.

-What Does it Mean to be in Bad Standing?
+What does it mean to be in bad standing?

 When a company fails to meet all the requirements of its home state of incorporation, or any additional state(s) in which it conducts business (Foreign Qualification, additional U.S. states where it conducts business), it can fall into “Bad Standing”.

-For instance, a small business usually falls into bad standing if it fails to file its annual report promptly; if it fails to pay the registered agent, he may resign from representing your business (it usually happens for small business).
+For instance, a small business usually falls into bad standing if it fails to file its annual report promptly; if it fails to pay the registered agent, he/she may resign from representing your business (it usually happens for small business).
 In many states, if you fail to pay your franchise tax or if you don’t meet the state publication requirement, you may get into bad standing.

 How to Reinstate Your Small Business Back to Good Standing?